alexle/alexle.github.com/posts/training-marathon2.markdown

 ###Week 4 - 14mi LSD###

-Short runs were 4, 5, and 3 miles for the week.
-I'm falling slightly behind on them, but I hope it won't affect me too much.
+I logged short runs of 4, 5, and 3 miles for the week.
+Slightly lower than Hal Higdon's plan, but hopefully it won't impact me too much.
 This week's LSD was my first run over 2 hours.
 And the first time I ever hit a "wall".

 Essentially, hitting the wall is the point when your glycogen (stored energy) is depleted.
 Your legs turn to stone.